BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >Now off to scrub ancestral mire
 >From the grounds of Imane's spire
 >For shines a hope in progeny
->That's only grazed by coloc-amis.
+>That's barely grazed by coloc-amis.
 >
 >As he ascends to the fourth floor
 >We're sewing stitches evermore